Women Ask Wednesday

 - Eliminate potential things that can cause stress in their life since nigh terrors can be stress induced.

-Hopefully you found this article useful in helping eliminate your child from experiencing nightmares and/or nigh terrors.
+Hopefully you found this article useful in helping eliminate your child from experiencing nightmares and/or night terrors.

 -Holly, the imperfect momma.